OutSystems/docs-product/src/ref/errors-and-warnings/errors/internal-error.md

+---
+summary: Check the causes and recomendations on how to solve the different Internal TrueChange errors.
+tags:
+en_title:
+---

 # Internal Error

-The `Internal Error` is issued in an unexpected situation.

-In the tool where you got this error (for example, Service Studio, or Service Center), submit feedback using the toolbar button in the window you're currently on or contact OutSystems Support.
+## Internal Error

+**Cause**

+Unfortunately, an unexpected situation has arisen in your application or environment.

+**Recommended action**

+We are sorry about this, and kindly ask you to submit feedback in the tool, or if the error persists, contact [OutSystems Support](https://success.outsystems.com/Support).